 For MacDonell, supporting the scholarship was an immediate and deeply personal decision.

 “My connection with WO started the day after I walked onto campus,” she said.
 “I auditioned for the Denison Singers in his office in Swasey Chapel — nervous as all get out — but I made the Singers as a freshman.
-So I had the great advantage of being with WO for four years.”
+So I had the great advantage of singing under WO’s baton for four years.”

 Instantly, she became connected to a community.
-“It set standards for the rest of my Denison experience,” she said.
-“And then of course there was the music!”
+“It set the standard for the rest of my Denison experience,” she said.
+“And then of course there was the challenging music!”

 Generations of students found not only artistic challenge in the Denison Singers, but also lifelong friendships and formative experiences that extended far beyond campus.